 How is the Job Market for Nurses in Washington State?

 According to a study by the University of Washington’s school of medicine, over the next five years, there should be about the same number of nurses as there are nurse jobs in Washington State.
 The study said over the next 20 years the demand for nurses could outstrip the supply unless action is taken to get more people into nursing schools.
 Washington state nursing jobs should be available for several years.

 The study projected a need for 89,000 nurses by 2031, and based on current trends there may be only around 70,000 by then.
 This means the job market should be good, as it is for most medical-type fields.
 Reasons for the shortfall include population growth, the retirement of RNs across the state, a rise in chronic illnesses, and more access to insurance.

 The study advocated creating more opportunities for students to prepare for nursing jobs in Washington State, but if the economy is not good that may be difficult.
 It should make jobs readily available for those that graduate, however.

 A shortage of nurses could also create more travel nurse jobs in Washington state.
 Travel nurses go around the state and fill in at hospitals and other medical facilities when they do not have enough people.
 This is a niche in nursing that tends to pay a little better than what stationary nurses make.
 Advanced degrees which create nurse practitioner jobs in Washington State may also see a rise as the need for doctors increases.

 How Much Do Nurses Make in Washington State?

 Registered nurse salary in Washington state average $79,000 per year, and the national average for Registered nurses is $73,000.
 The national average pay regardless of job is $50,000.
-In a survey of cities around the state there was quite a range, with registered nurse salary in Washington state ranging from a low of $67,000 to a high of $90,000.
+In a survey of cities around the state, there was quite a range, with registered nurse salaries in Washington state ranging from a low of $67,000 to a high of $90,000.